Get started with a Rails project in IntelliJ IDEA

 After you’ve opened the project, it is necessary to select the required Ruby interpreter and install the dependencies specified in the project's Gemfile:

 Go to, or press Ctrl+Alt+Shift+S.

 In the invoked Project Structure dialog, switch to the Modules page and select the Ruby interpreter.

-(Optional) If the Bundler version installed in the selected interpreter does not match with the version specified in Gemfile.lock, IntelliJ IDEA suggests you install it.
-Click Install in the invoked dialog.
+(Optional) If the current project interpreter does not have the required Bundler version specified in Gemfile.lock, IntelliJ IDEA suggests installing it.

 In the Bundle Install dialog, add the following argument:

 Wait until IntelliJ IDEA installs all gems.